elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 a theme with which I was not familiar.

 Generally, the sole job of the web application is to pass parameters to the `httpd` which actually does the heavy lifting.
-At this point I realized that sooner or later I'd have to reverse the HTTP daemon that is running on the router in order to see how it handles the requests.
+I now realized that sooner or later I'd have to reverse the HTTP daemon that is running on the router in order to see how it handles the requests.

 # Analyzing HTTP Daemon
 I opened up Ghidra and filtered the symbol tree to "ping" and found a function called `ping_server`.